Road speed limit enforcement in Australia: Mobile Gatso speed camera

-This mobile camera or speed camera is used in Victoria and Queensland and can be operated in various manners.
-Without a flash, the only evidence of speed camera on the outside of the car is a black rectangular box, which sends out the radar beam, about 30 cm by 10 cm, mounted on the front of the car.
+This mobile speed camera is used in Victoria and Queensland and can be operated in various ways.
+Without a flash, the only evidence of a speed camera on the outside of the car is a black rectangular box, which sends out a radar beam, about 30 cm by 10 cm, mounted on the front of the vehicle.
 On the older models of the camera, and on rainy days or in bad light, a cable is used to link it to a box with a flash placed just in front of the vehicle.
 The operator sits in the car and takes the pictures, which are then uploaded to a laptop computer.
 In both states unmarked cars are used.
 In Victoria these cameras are operated by Serco contractors, while in Queensland uniformed police officers operate them.

 Many of the modern Gatso cameras now feature full capability, flashless operation.
 The advent of infra-red flash technology has provided Gatsos with the capacity to capture vehicles exceeding the limit in varying conditions - without emitting a bright flash, which in many cases can be considered distracting to the driver, especially if taken head-on.
 Infra-red light is invisible to the human eye, but when paired with a camera with an infra-red sensor, can be used as a flash to produce a clear image in low light conditions.